Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities: Almost Sure Stability Conditions

 We define the following two quantities to evaluate the minimum and maximum lengths of consecutive packet drops that make the error covariance exceed a given threshold.
 With the help of the two quantities, we develop a sufficient condition for that $\limsup\limits_{k\rightarrow \infty}\mathrm{Tr}(P_k)$ exceeds a given threshold almost surely.
-For a one-step observable system (i.e., $\mathrm{I_o}=1$), as long as one packet is received, $P_k\leq {M}$ holds by Lemma~\ref{lemma:suboptima-linear-estimator}, enabling us to develop necessity for such a system.
+For a one--step observable system (i.e., $\mathrm{I_o}=1$), as long as one packet is received, $P_k\leq {M}$ holds by Lemma~\ref{lemma:suboptima-linear-estimator}, enabling us to develop {necessary conditions} for such a system.

 Let us define two quantities $\overline{{\mathrm{I}}}(\mathrm{C})$ and $\underline{{\mathrm{I}}}(\mathrm{C})$ as follow: for a given real number $\mathrm{C}\geq \mathrm{Tr}(M)$, put

 Similar definitions for $\overline{{\mathrm{I}}}(\mathrm{C})$ and $\underline{{\mathrm{I}}}(\mathrm{C})$ primarily appeared in~\cite{shi-tac10}, where the quantities were used to derive upper and lower bounds on $\mathbb{P}\left(P_{k|k}\leq P_*\right)$ for some $P_*\in\mathbb{S}_+^n$.
 Different from~\cite{shi-tac10}, in this paper, we will use these two quantities to characterize the relationships between the packet rate and various stability notations in Definition~\ref{def:as-statbility}.